freedomofpress/securedrop-docs/docs/servers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To create the Ubuntu installation media, you can either burn the ISO image to a
 CD-R or create a bootable USB stick.
-As a reliable method we recommend using
-the ``dd`` command to copy the hybrid ISO directly to a USB drive rather than a
+The ``dd`` command can be used to copy the
+hybrid ISO directly to a USB drive, instead of a utility like UNetbootin which
-utility like UNetbootin which can result in errors.
-Once you have a CD or USB
+can result in errors.
+Once you have a CD or USB with an ISO image of Ubuntu on
-with an ISO image of Ubuntu on it, you may begin the Ubuntu installation on both
+it, you may begin the Ubuntu installation on both SecureDrop servers.
-SecureDrop servers.

 To use `dd` you first need to find where the USB device you wish to install
 Ubuntu on has been mapped.
 Simply running the command ``lsblk`` in the terminal